Denny-Lin/DDK_linked_list_concept/README.md

     //if(head==NULL) return;

     *head=*(head->next);
-    //We can not free the "original head" from main because we do not know what the address that main puts the "head" on.
+    //We can not free the address of the "original head" from main() because we do not know what the address that main() puts the "head" on.
+    //Main() should free() itself.
   }

   delete_first_node(head);